jo-inge-arnes/knutar/README.md

 ## Building

 The package has not yet been published at CRAN but can be built locally.
-Build with:
+On Linux or WSL on Windows, you can build with:

 ```
 ./build.R